Azurency/CQUI_Community-Edition/README.md

 # THANKS:
 * @Vans163 for his original QUI mod :heart:
-* astog from the CivFanatics modding community for his [Better Trade Routes mod](http://forums.civfanatics.com/threads/better-trade-screen.602636/)
+* @astog from the CivFanatics modding community for his [Better Trade Routes mod](http://forums.civfanatics.com/threads/better-trade-screen.602636/) AND his [More Lenses mod](https://forums.civfanatics.com/threads/more-lenses.606150/), which he merged personally in #165
 * Ace from the CivFanatics modding community for his [Next City Plot mod](http://forums.civfanatics.com/resources/next-city-plot-by-ace.25437/)
 * Divine Yuri from the CivFanatics modding community for his [Custom City Panel mod](http://forums.civfanatics.com/resources/divine-yuris-custom-city-panel.25430/)
+* @ZhouYzzz for providing the Chinese localization
 * @zgavin for UI bugfixes in #1 and #2
 * @olegbl for the Amenities overview overhaul in #4 and multiple UI bugfixes ( #9 and #12 )
   * Additional kudos to /u/mateusarc from the Civilization subreddit for his original concept art